borgod/invisibility/README.md

    -. background.png
    -. target.mov

-2. Run the script invisibiluty_bg.ipynb in, for example, Visual Studio Code
+2. Run the script invisibiluty_bg.ipynb in, for example, Jupyter Notebook or Visual Studio Code

 4. The script will produce a new file, called output.mov, with the invisibility effect on my jacket (I didnt have a cloak available)